bitcart/bitcart-docker/README.md

 Basically via deployment steps above (:

-Here are the commands used on our demo, as of Februrary 2021, BitcartCC Version 0.2.2.0:
+Here are the commands used on our demo, as of July 2022, BitcartCC Version 0.6.7.8:

 ```bash
 sudo su -